-Adhesion (ie, of platelets to exposed vascular subendothelium) requires von Willebrand factor (VWF) and the platelet glycoprotein Ib/IX complex.
+Platelet adhesion (ie, of platelets to exposed vascular subendothelium) requires von Willebrand factor (VWF) and the platelet glycoprotein Ib/IX complex.

 Bernard-Soulier syndrome is a rare autosomal recessive disorder.
 It impairs platelet adhesion via a defect in the glycoprotein Ib/IX complex that binds endothelial VWF.
 Bleeding may be severe.
 Platelets are unusually large.
 They do not aggregate with ristocetin but aggregate normally with ADP, collagen, and epinephrine.

-Platelet aggregation tests reveal impaired aggregation after exposure to collagen, epinephrine, and low levels of ADP and normal aggregation after exposure to high levels of ADP.
-The same pattern can result from use of NSAIDs or aspirin, the effect of which can persist for several days.
+Platelet aggregation tests reveal impaired aggregation after exposure to collagen, epinephrine, and low levels of ADP and normal aggregation after exposure to ristocetin and high levels of adenosine diphosphate (ADP).
+The same pattern can result from use of nonsteroidal anti-inflammatory drugs (NSAIDs) or aspirin, the effect of which can persist for several days.
 Therefore, platelet aggregation tests should not be done in patients who have recently taken these drugs.